mariofink/vImpex/README.md

 If it only helps you to keep away from opening Excel occasionally then that’s a good thing, right?

-I am pretty sure there are still some bugs and glitches, so have fun fixing them.
+There are still some bugs and glitches, so have fun fixing them.
 If that’s not your thing, you can also [file an issue](https://github.com/mariofink/vImpex/issues).